 5. When she doesn’t immediately get what she wants, her temper flares quickly.

 6. If you say “no” to her, she behaves rudely towards you.

 7. Getting new toys doesn’t seem to make her happy any more.

 8. She doesn’t do what you tell her, even when your request is reasonable.

 9. Other children don’t like playing with her because she won’t take turns or share.

 10. People tell you she behaves as though she’s the mum.

 Few parents deliberately set out to spoil their child.
 It usually creeps up without them noticing, until one day, a good friend or close relative is courageous enough to point it out.

-Comments like “You let her get far too much for her own good” or – even worse – “Your child is a spoiled brat and it’s time you taught her how to behave properly” are bound to make you think again.
+Comments like “You let her get far too much for her own good” or – even worse – “Your child is a spoilt brat and it’s time you taught her how to behave properly” are bound to make you think again.